marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

    known CMS and
    known vulnerability for this CMS;
- and design of vulnerability is publicly known "backdoor"-access credentials (as administrator-rights account);
+ and design of vulnerability is publicly known 'backdoor'-access credentials (as administrator-rights account);

 Usually to see/find known vulnerabilities you can check: official websites,